 Strong Women, Strong Girls is a group-based mentoring program that uses the study of contemporary women role models, mentoring relationships between college-aged women and girls in grades three to five and activities focused on skill-building to help enhance the lives of at-risk girls.
 Through building positive self-esteem and skills for life-long success, Strong Women, Strong Girls is working to strengthen the futures of all women and girls involved in the program.
 Approximately 25 women at Carnegie Mellon serve as mentors for more than 70 girls in the Pittsburgh area.
 Carnegie Mellon partners with five different local elementary schools and community centers as programming sites.
 Each week, smaller teams of mentors travel to the sites to engage and work with the girls.

 High School and Middle School Day is an annual event in which the Society of Women Engineers (SWE) invites approximately 250 Pittsburgh middle and high school girls to CMU's campus.
-It is one of SWE's largest outreach events and collaborates with CMU professors and students from various campus organizations.
+It is one of SWE’s largest outreach events and collaborates with CMU professors and students from various campus organizations.
 The girls are able to participate in activities related to electrical, mechanical, civil, biomedical, material science and chemical engineering.
-The event aims to help young girls get a better idea of what engineering entails and offers them guidance and advice for pursuing
+The event aims to help young girls get a better idea of what engineering entails and offers them guidance and advice for pursuing engineering, while allowing CMU students and faculty to share their knowledge and passion for engineering and inspire young women.

 Contact: Nisha Shukla